junipertcy/RegRank/README.md

 ## Development

-The library uses `pytest` to ensure correctness.
+We use `pytest` to ensure the consistency and correctness during development.
 The test suite uses CVXPY's SCS solver to compare results.
 One may optionally use other solvers but they must be installed independently.
-See their [installation guide](https://www.cvxpy.org/install/index.html).
+See CVXPY's [installation guide](https://www.cvxpy.org/install/index.html).
 Use `pre-commit run --all-files` for pre-commit checks.

 ## License